glucee/DVH/README.md

 python dvhcalc.py

-* it will read rtss and rtdose file from testdata/ folder and write dvh.png to results/ folder
+* it will read rtss and rtdose file from testdata/ folder and write dvh.png to the same folder

 # License
 Copyright (c) 2016 glucee